ysfelhamri/Snoopy/README.md

 * The statistics are stored in an external file.

 * The player can move using the arrow keys. `←` `→` `↑` `↓`

+* The level can be paused and unpaused by pressing `enter`.
+Note that pressing `esc` while paused returns to the start menu.

 * The ball only moves diagonally and can change its direction randomly.